wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 1.4.1 =
+* This is a major release, please upgrade immediately.
+* Only scan files in the WordPress ABSPATH root directory and known WordPress subdirectories.
+Prevents potentially massive scans on hosts that have large dirs off their wordpress root.
+* Don't generate plain SHA hashes anymore because we don't currently use them on the server side for scanning.
+(Still generates md5's and SHAC)
+* No longer do change tracking on files before scans because the change tracking does almost the same amount of work when generating hashes as the actual scan.
+So just do the scan, which is now faster.
+* Updated internal version to 1.2 to use new code on the server side which sends back a list of unknown files rather than known files, which is usually smaller and more network efficient.
+* Improved logging in activity log.
+* Removed SSL peer verification because some hosts have bad cert config.
+Connection to our servers is still via SSL.
+* Fixed a few minor issues.
+Overall you should notice that scans are much faster now.

 = 1.3.3 =
 * Made real-time server polling more efficient.
 * Entering your API key now automatically starts your first scan.
 Was causing some confusion.